rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

     - 🥑chevere
 author: rodber
 summary: File-functions as templates for PHP.
-image: /photos/2022-danky-social.jpg
+image: /logos/chevere/packages/danky/danky-social.jpg
 ---

-When it comes to templates to generate documents there are two distinctive approaches.
-You have raw code and template-syntax approaches where there's no programing language but placeholders for limited programming functionality.
+When it comes to templates there are two distinctive approaches.
+You have raw code, and template-syntax where there's no programing language but placeholders for limited programming functionality.

-Codes below show these two approaches for PHP.
-Context-wise is the same thing for other languages.
+Code below is a raw template, where you use a PHP file with explicit `<?php` placeholders for PHP syntax.
+This is the primitive way to create templates.

 ```php
 // greet.php